inblockio/aqua-docs/content/en/docs/protocol/aqua-protocol-version_1.3.md

 API Read function?
 Verifier needs to have a hard conviction of whats our truth.
 ONE SMART contract, if not we could fall into the trap that somebody changes a witness revision to a different contract and it still would be valid. --> Is this a problem?

+Discussion:

+Optimizations:

+Different Hashing machanism
+* https://crypto.stackexchange.com/questions/31674/what-advantages-does-keccak-sha-3-have-over-blake2 i can't find a strong reason for preferring sha3
+* tl; dr: blake2 didn't win nist because it's too similar to sha2. on the other hand, sha2 has been proven to stay even after decades, so being similar to it is actually a feature, not bug. but this is an argument from the author of blake2, which is biased
+* Potentially using blake3 (optimized) which seems to be up to 15x faster
+* What are the security considerations / drawbacks

+Discussion "removing internally tracked files / content revisions":
+* Remove Content revision with wrapping
+* Track files with a local storage deamon -> only have their hash, receive files by hash, store them by hash
+* Storage service and hasher service always come togather
+* Possible to extend the aqua-verifier to support other storage implementations via shared interface (?)
-CRITIQUE and option (OPTIMIZATION): In depth verification (secure every field) vs shadllow verification (just hash the whole JSON file structure with one hash (root hash).
+* Track matadata of file with DB or with an extra file containing the sha3 hash and URL how to receive the file (?)RITIQUE and option (OPTIMIZATION): In depth verification (secure every field) vs shadllow verification (just hash the whole JSON file structure with one hash (root hash).